SEIR-7-06/intro-to-python/README.md

 &#x1F535; **Activity**
 ```
-- create a new file "my_first_python.py"
+In the file "main.py" (the white text editor on the lefthand side of the screen), do the following:
 - Add some code using what you've learned so far!
-- Run your in terminal using `python3 /path/my_first_python.py`
+- Run your code in the terminal using the "Run" button
 - If you learn something, or something unexpected happens, share in a thread below
-- 7 min
+- 10 min
 ```